clasp-developers/clasp/README.md

 To build Clasp from within the top level directory do the following.

-1) Ensure that the llvm tools "llc" and the clasp exectuables (at the correct versions as in externals-clasp) are in your PATH

-2) Copy local.config.template to local.config
+1) Copy local.config.darwin or local.config.linux to local.config

-3) Edit local.config and configure it for your system
+2) Edit local.config and configure it for your system

-4) make
+3) Type: make   to build mps and boehm versions of Clasp or type: make-boehm   to make the boehm version of Clasp or type: make-mps     to make the MPS version of Clasp

 If you want to install the libraries separately they are:
 Contact me for more info - I can add more details to what is below.